-- 4.27 The design of the dwellings exhibit features typical of the wider area, namely the Sandfields housing estate, which is located to the north west of the site and modern housing estates in general.
+4.27 The design of the dwellings exhibit features typical of the wider area, namely the Sandfields housing estate, which is located to the north west of the site and modern housing estates in general.
 As such, architectural detailing is evidenced through the use of small overhanging porches, which are the primary tool used to break up the elevation of the majority of dwellings, although brick headers and footers, string courses, bay and bow windows aid and a variation in material utilised to provide elevational interest.
 A number of iterations of the house type pack proposed for this development have been submitted through the course of the determination of this application, following comments received from the Council's Urban Design Manager.
 It should be noted that these amendments have resulted in this consultee now offering no objection to the proposal on design grounds.
-Thus, the seven character zones proposed throughout the site and the varying detail of dwelling contained therein are considered to be visually acceptable. - 4.28 Details of the materials palette to be used within the development have been submitted with this application.
-The latest bricks proposed to be used within the site are lbstock Himley Worcester Mixture and the Ibstock Alderley Orange are acceptable for use within this development.
+Thus, the seven character zones proposed throughout the site and the varying detail of dwelling contained therein are considered to be visually acceptable.

+- 4.28 Details of the materials palette to be used within the development have been submitted with this application.
+The latest bricks proposed to be used within the site are Ibstock Himley Worcester Mixture and the Ibstock Alderley Orange are acceptable for use within this development.
 In addition Weber Silver Pearl render is proposed for use, along with Weinerberger Cranbrook Red and the Ibstock Staffordshire Blue Slate Smooth bricks for detailing work (string courses etc.).
-The proposed roof tiles are Anthracite and Terracotta Russell Plain roof tiles.
+The proposed roof tiles are Anthracite or Terracotta coloured Russell Plain or Forticrete Gemini tiles.
 The suitability of these materials have been considered by the Council's Urban Design Manager who has determined that they are appropriate to their context and therefore acceptable for use within this development. - 4.29 The applicant has also submitted details of the proposed fencing and walling scheme with the application.
-The siting of the fences have been appropriately positioned to ensure that they are visually subservient features within the street scene, whilst the majority of prominent boundary's, for instance those facing onto main routes through the site, are proposed to be constructed from brick to ensure that they remain of a high visual quality throughout the life of the development.
-The sole boundaries that should be constructed from brick due to their visual prominence, but are presently shown to be formed by a close boarded timber fence are located to the rear of plots 41 and 43-47 where they will be publically visible from the sports pitches.
-A condition to require the amendment of these boundary treatments is therefore recommended.
-Lastly to the southern perimeter of the site, 1.5m high metal estate railings are proposed, which will ensure an appropriately soft edge to the surrounding country park and rural edge.

-4.30 Consequently, it is considered that the proposed housing and associated development would be satisfactorily assimilated into its surroundings and would not have a harmful impact in the wider landscape.
-Accordingly, it is considered that the application in this regard is consistent with the Development Plan and the thrust of the guidance in the NPPF.
+The siting of the fences have been appropriately positioned to ensure that they are visually subservient features within the street scene, whilst all of the prominent boundary's, for instance those facing onto main routes through the site, are proposed to be constructed from brick to ensure that they remain of a high visual quality, throughout the life of the development.
+Elsewhere within private areas timber fencing is proposed, which is appropriate to the future character of these areas.
+Lastly, to the southern perimeter of the site, 1.5m high metal estate railings are proposed, which will ensure an appropriately soft edge to the surrounding country park and rural edge.
+A condition is therefore recommended to secure the implementation of the fencing details as submitted along with their erection within an appropriate timeframe. - 4.30 Consequently, it is considered that the proposed housing and associated development would be satisfactorily assimilated into its surroundings and would not have a harmful impact in the wider landscape.
+Accordingly, it is considered that the application in this regard is consistent with the requirements of the Development Plan and the thrust of guidance in the NPPF.